Free Speech, the First Amendment, and Social Media (2)

 This diagram lays it out, though not to scale.

-The First Amendment limits the scope of those last two categories, as we will dive into now.
+The First Amendment limits the scope of those last two categories, by protecting us from those types of government actions, as we will dive into now.

 The U.S. Constitution